 Number: The main way of distinguishing styles, is often by the numbers.
 It’s not uncommon for a single number to change names over time.
 Esterbrook is notorious for this.

-Flexibility: Flexibility refers to a couple of aspects of a pen.
-One is how far apart the tines of a pen will be able to spread during normal use (flex), the other is the force needed to spread the tines (spring).
-Today, especially in these flexible-fountain-pen-mad days, flexibility tends to only be measured in spread.
-In the old days, it was more complex, and instead of flexibility, the pen makers often talked about “action.”
-This involved both kinds of flexibility as well as smoothness.
+Flexibility: Today, especially in these flexible-fountain-pen-mad times, flexibility tends to only be measured in spread.
+Flexibility is actually comprised of several aspects of a pen.
+One is how far apart the tines of a pen will be able to spread during normal use (flex), another is the force needed to spread the tines (softness) and the third is how rapidly the tines come back together after spreading (spring).
+In the old days, it was more complex, and instead of just talking about flexibility, the pen makers often used the term “action.”
+This involved all aspect of flexibility as well as smoothness of the writing experience.

 Tip Modifications: From the very beginning of steel pen manufacturing, it was clear that a pointed pen could be scratchy.
 Makers tried all kinds of ways to alleviate this problem.
-There were two main ways of fixing this issue: adjusting the tip so that it doesn’t come to a sharp point, and to create stub nibs (see Broad-edge pen above).
+There were two main ways of fixing this issue: adjusting the tip so that it doesn’t come to a sharp point, and to create stub nibs.

 Turned up tip: One of the two main ways of adjusting the tip is the turned-up tip.
 In this technique, as the name suggests, the tip is actually turned up slightly so that you are writing with the flatter underside of the tip rather than the sharp end.